Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams

-A single superconducting cavity at the 10th RF frequency harmonic of the current 53 MHz RF structure in the Fermilab Main Injector (MI) would allow using precision time measurements to statistically discriminate the energy and family of neutrino events in on-axis detectors.
+A single superconducting cavity at the 10th RF frequency harmonic of the current 53 MHz RF structure in the Fermilab Main Injector (MI) would allow using precision time measurements to statistically discriminate the energy and possibly the family and flavor of neutrino events in on-axis detectors.
 For narrow proton bunches, the time of the neutrino interaction in the near or far neutrino detector relative to the production of the parent hadron in the target is weighted towards lower energy for later events and higher energy for earlier events.
 Selecting on time bins (the `stroboscopic' technique) relative to the proton bunch thus performs a similar sculpting of the spectrum for an on-axis geometry as going off-axis without losing the on-axis flux.
 The relative fractions of $e$, $\mu$, and $\tau$ neutrinos also change with time bin and with polarity.
-Timing could also be used to search for the prompt production of new particles such as light dark matter~\cite{DUNEprismLDM,deGouvêa2019}.
-The stroboscopic approach provides a strong handle to address the flux and cross-section uncertainties that will dominate future oscillation measurements.
+Timing could be used to search for the prompt production of new particles such as light neutral leptons~\cite{shrock} or light dark matter~\cite{DUNEprismLDM, deGouvea2019}.
+The stroboscopic approach provides additional constraints to the flux and cross-section uncertainties that will dominate future oscillation measurements.

 The technique relies on the implementation of precision time measurements at the neutrino detector relative to those at the proton target.
+The simulations from the present study indicate that timing resolution and proton bunch RMS should be optimized so that they are comparable in magnitude.
 Precision timing with respect to the beam is in reach of current technology for near detectors.
-For far detection, this work will hopefully motivate further advances in precision timing transfer, a renewed interest in implementing fast timing capability in LAr-TPC detectors~\cite{{Foreman:2019bjd},{Kryczynski:2016opr},{Szelc1}}, and the development of higher precision timing photodetector systems in water- and scintillator-based detectors~\cite{ANNIE,JUNO,Theia}.
-Precision timing using pico-second photo-detectors and improved event vertex reconstruction algorithms~\cite{ANNIEreco} will be necessary.
+For far detection, this work will hopefully motivate further advances in precision timing transfer, a renewed interest in implementing fast timing capability in LAr-TPC detectors~\cite{Foreman:2019bjd, Kryczynski:2016opr, Szelc1}, and the development of higher precision timing photodetector systems in water- and scintillator-based detectors~\cite{ANNIE, Theia}.
+Precision timing using pico-second photo-detectors and improved event vertex reconstruction algorithms~\cite{Aberle2014, ANNIEreco, Wonsak2018, Sakai_thesis} will be necessary.